15 Easter Basket Ideas for Boys & Girls That Are Fun & Useful

 9. Spring sports gear

-If my boys need a restock on their spring sports gear, I will throw in small things like baseballs or golf balls/tees, soccer socks, golf belts, or any other little items they need for their spring sports seasons.
+If my kids need a restock on their spring sports gear, I will throw in small things like baseballs or golf balls/tees, soccer socks, golf belts, or any other little items they need for their spring sports seasons.

 10. Sun hat / Baseball hat